cdapio/coopr/docs/docs/source/rest/services.rst

 Dependencies
 ^^^^^^^^^^^^

 Dependencies serve two general purposes.
-The first is to enforce that a service that requires other services cannot be placed onto a cluster without also placing the services it requires.
+The first is to enforce that a service cannot be placed onto a cluster without also placing the services it requires.
 The second is to enforce a safe ordering of service actions while performing cluster operations.
 It is easiest to understand the different types of dependencies by going through example.
 In this example we have a service called "myapp-2.0".